JakubDmochowski/ZZSN_joint_repos/README.md

 - Pillow 5.3
 - Matplotlib 3.0

-## image scapping
+## Image scapping

 We have made two scripts for image scrapping from public webcams: https://www.webcamgalore.com

-Installation and usage is described in their folder readme's
+Installation and usage is described in their folder readme's.

+## Image classification

+To classify images as cloudy or sunny, we used Two-class Weather Classification (http://www.cse.cuhk.edu.hk/leojia/projects/weatherclassify/index.htm)

+Downloaded images are classified as cloudy or sunny, and put into respective folders.
+Additional MatLab script was made to make sure that both folders retain same size.